The Power of Micro Savings Accounts: Building Wealth One Penny at a Time

 You typically need a minimum amount to open the account with a regular savings account, which is often around $25.
 To avoid monthly maintenance fees, you’ll need to set up automatic transfers from your checking account into your savings account, keep a minimum balance (which could be several hundred dollars), or have direct deposit into the account.

 Micro savings accounts work much differently.
 You can set up automatic transfers from your paycheck or ATM charge rounding so all your spare change goes into your micro savings account.
-You also can set up rules that take an extra $1 (or any other amount) every time you make certain purchases – consider it a tip for yourself.
-With many micro savings apps, You won’t have to worry about monthly fees.
+You can also set up rules that take an extra $1 (or any other amount) every time you make certain purchases—consider it a tip for yourself.
+With many micro savings apps, you won’t have to worry about monthly fees.

 Examples of Micro Savings Platforms